A small brown and white dog in someone's lap

 • any attachment by a party, or a child of the marriage, to the companion animal

-• the demonstrated ability of each party to care for and maintain the companion animal in the future, without support or involvement from the other party; and
+• the demonstrated ability of each party to care for and maintain the animal in the future, without support or involvement from the other party; and

-A new subsection, section 79(6) will outline the orders the Courts may make in respect of ownership of a companion animal.
+A new subsection, section 79(6) will outline orders the Courts may make in respect of ownership of a companion animal.

 The National Principles to Address Coercive Control in Family and Domestic Violence 2023 explicitly recognise animal abuse as a form of family violence.
 Accordingly, considerations such as whether there has been any family violence to which one party has subjected or exposed the other party, and whether there has been any history of actual or threatened cruelty or abuse towards the companion animal, must be considered by the Courts when making orders about a companion animal.

-They recognise that family violence is relevant to making decisions about the ownership of the family pet following a relationship breakdown.
+They recognise that family violence is relevant to making decisions about ownership of the family pet following a relationship breakdown.

 Share: